EPSB.ca » Schools » Register for School » Lottery Process

 • Resident students who did not get into their designated school through the lottery can be put on a callback list, if requested.

-• Resident students who register or move into the school’s attendance area after pre-enrolment closes on March 22, 2024, will be added to the bottom of the callback list if requested.
+• Resident students who register or move into the Level 3 school’s attendance area after pre-enrolment closes on March 22, 2024, will be added to the bottom of the callback list if requested.
 They can attend their overflow designated school, another Division school with space in planned classes, or choose to remain at their current school.

 For full details about the lottery process, view the HC.AR Student Admission and Enrolment Regulation.